Section 1: August 7, 2017 — August 31, 2017 with Clinical Practicum to follow

 - Tetanus booster-within last 10 years

 - 2-step TB skin test results or negative chest x-ray results.
-Hawai‘i State Department of Health will provide the 2-step TB skin test at no charge but you must identify yourself as a Health Science student from KapCC, and that you are required to take the 2-step TB skin test.
+Hawai‘i State Department of Health will provide the 2-step TB skin test at no charge you must identify yourself as a Health Science student from KCC, and that you are required to take the 2-step TB skin test.

 After you receive signed approval by attending one of the scheduled information/eligibility sessions, you will need to present approval form with full tuition payment the following day (at the earliest) to the Continuing Education Registration Office in Manono 113 to register.
 Once full payment has been received, you are enrolled in the program.
 There is limited seating and students are accepted on a First Qualified, First Accepted basis.